liangyuwang/FSDP-Canzona/README.md

             "fsdp_shard_dims": shard_dims,
             "fsdp_balance": "global",     # "no", "single", "slot", "global" "fsdp_fused_comm": True,      # use all_to_all_single
+            "fsdp_balance_cost": "flops", # or "numel"
         }
     ],
     lr=1e-3,
 )
 ```

-For non-sharded local parameters, use the optimizers like regular
+For non-sharded local parameters, the optimizers behave like regular
 `torch.optim.Optimizer` subclasses.

-## Notes
+## Current Status

-- This is now an FSDP-Canzona path, not a Megatron TP path.
-- Checkpoint remapping for optimizer states across different FSDP world sizes is
+- FSDP-oriented executor and Muon/SOAP integration are implemented.
+- Megatron TP-specific dependencies have been removed from the main path.
-  not implemented yet.
+- Cross-world-size optimizer-state checkpoint remapping is not implemented yet.
 - CUDA graph capture is disabled for the FSDP communication path.